Conditional Visibility for Form Fields via Conditional Block

 Settings

-• Which Function Need Execute?
-Here you can set the visibility of the connected field by default.
-If you choose the “Hide if” option, the connected field will be visible until the conditions are met.
-The “Show if” option will make the field invisible by default, and it will only appear if the conditions are met;
+• WHICH FUNCTION NEED EXECUTE? — a dropdown menu where you can set the visibility of the connected field.
+If you choose the Hide if” option, the connected field will remain visible until the specified conditions are met, at which point it will be hidden.
+On the other hand, choosing “Show if” makes the field hidden by default, and it will only become visible when the conditions are satisfied;

-• Post.
-Specify where to take the data from (Get post ID from), and choose the meta field to take the information from (Post property);
+• Post — specify where to take the data from (GET POST ID FROM), and choose the meta field to take the information from (POST PROPERTY);

-• User.
-Specify where to take the data from (Get user ID from), and choose the meta field to take the information from (User field);
+• User specify where to take the data from (GET USER ID FROM), and choose the meta field to take the information from (USER FIELD);

 preset source for conditional logic

-• “Add OR Operator” button.
-By default, all conditions are connected with the Operator AND, and the connected field will be only shown if all conditions are met.
+• Add OR Operator by default, all conditions are connected with the Operator AND, and the connected field will be only shown if all conditions are met.
 If you add Operator OR between conditions, the connected field will be displayed if one of the conditions is met.

 Operators